0xnayan/tokenExchange/README.md

 ### Prerequisites

-Before you can start using the NFT minting project, you need to have the following tools installed in your computer:
+Before you can start using the tokenExchange project, you need to have the following tools installed in your computer:
 - Node.js
 - Hardhat framework